Are you wondering what size to make your YouTube banner? Here’s a quick rundown of how to make the most of the channel’s image space.

 You can add logos and text to your channel art before you upload it, but you’re going to have a very narrow band to work with.
 And because of the way in which YouTube’s crop tool works, precisely where on the original image it should be placed will depend on the aspect ratio of the original image.
 So, unfortunately, in many cases, it’s a matter of trial and error.

 But if you happen to be using an original image that is 2560 x 1440 pixels, there’s a safe-zone rectangle precisely in the center that’s 1540 x 427 pixels.

 It will display like this:

 In practice, you end up with something like this:

-You can, of course, put the logo over an image.
+You can, of course, place the logo over an image.
 I’ve just used a plain white background here to make it clearer for illustration purposes.

 I have a separate guide on YouTube thumbnail size that applies to the still images used to preview individual videos when embedded or in listings on the YouTube site.